BSc(Hons), MCSP, HPC, MSc (Vet Phys.) ACPAT CAT A

 Chartered Physiotherapists use thorough assessments and biomechanical analysis to treat or rehabilitate following surgery, injury, illness or to maintain and enhance sporting performance.

-KAT CLARKE PHYSIOTHERAPY CAN ASSIST IN:
+PHYSIOTHERAPY CAN ASSIST WITH:

-Neurological cases (Intervertebral Disc Disease, Degenerative Myelopathy...etc)
+Conservative Management of Neurological cases e.g. Intervertebral Disc Disease, Degenerative Myelopathy

 Hands on techniques - massage / soft tissue release / joint mobilisations / sensory techniques